 The evidence review process

 First, someone within the CCG will have a question about the success, efficiency, effectiveness or value of a service or product that we commission.
 This could be a whole department, a team, or sometimes just a single staff member.
-Then they will get in touch with our Research and Evidence Team.
+Then they will get in touch with our Clinical Effectiveness & Research Team.

 Before a review commences, they will be expected to think carefully about the question they want answered and fill out a short evidence review form.
-The Research and Evidence Team then liaises with them to refine details and undertake the review.
+The Clinical Effectiveness & Research Team then liaises with them to refine details and undertake the review.

 After a review, the evidence is shared with the requesting commissioner, or commissioning team and a record is kept for future learnings.